hannesm/platform-blog/Signing-the-opam-repository.md

 `pkgname`.
 The file contains version constraints associated with keyids, _e.g._:

 ```
+last-updated: "2005-04-02T12:12:12Z"
 name: pkgname
 delegates: [
   "thomas@gazagnaire.org"
   "louis.gesbert@ocamlpro.com" {>= "1.0"}
 ]
+signatures: [ ... ]
 ```
 The file is signed:
 - by the original developer submitting it
-- or by a developer previously having delegation for all versions, for changes
+- by a developer previously having delegation for all versions, for changes
-- or directly by repository maintainers, validating the delegation, and increasing the level of trust

-Every key a developer delegates trust to must also be signed by the developer.

-`compilers/patch.delegate` files follow a similar format (we are considering changing the hierarchy of compilers to match that of packages, to make things simpler).
+- by a quorum of repository maintainers

 The `delegates:` field may be empty: in this case, no packages by this name are allowed on the repository.
-This may be useful to mark deletion of obsolete packages, and make sure a new, different package doesn't take the same name by mistake or malice.
+This is used to mark deletion of a package.

 #### Package signature files